saiky-111/DataPortfolioProjects/README.md

    - What are the top 5 subcategories by sales?

 6. **Regional Distribution**:
-   - What is the distribution of sales across different regions and states?-->
+   - What is the distribution of sales across different regions and states?

 ### Excel Dashboard : Completely Dynamic With Filters<br />
 ![Completely Dynamic With Added Filters:](01_EXCEL/images/Dashboard_2.png)